 Remember the Great TLS Certificate Serial Number Brouhaha of March, 2019?
 Millions of website certificates have been mis-issued!
 Everything is insecure!
 The sky is falling!
 Revoke and replace, ASAP!
 I barely do, but I remember thinking it was a really stupid overreaction.
 Now I've gone back and reviewed what happened, and I'll try to explain … Continue reading The 2019 TLS certificate serial number mess

 In a previous post, I summarized the character encodings used by Windows console mode programs.
 This is a short post about a not-very-good mitigation technique for some of the resulting problems.
 In a future post, I'll go over some better solutions.
-Sometimes on an internet forum, someone will complain about a third-party Windows console program … Continue reading Win32 I/O character encoding part 2: chcp 65001
+[Edit 2020-05: Unfortunately, I've had to walk back the advice in this post a … Continue reading Win32 I/O character encoding part 2: chcp 65001